 She is currently working on two book projects.
 The first tentatively entitled Mindscapes: From Romanticism to Modernity explores the subjective constitution of the world as seen in the writings of Novalis and Fichte and again in Rilke and Husserl.
 The second project, Robert Walser, Literary Miracles, and Virgin Births sketches Walser’s incarnational poetics and claims that his texts engineer the birth of the author outside the book in a modern-day version of the word made flesh.

 Professor Tobias’s honors include a fellowship at the Center for Advanced Studies at the Ludwig Maximilian University, Munich in 2009 as well as research grants from the American Association of University Women and the DAAD.
-In 2011, she and her colleague Elisabeth Strowick received a generous grant from the Max Kade Foundation to found the Max Kade Center for Modern German Thought at Johns Hopkins.
+She is the Director of the Max Kade Center for Modern German Thought at Johns Hopkins.